 The BINGN Apprenticeship Program provides a unique learning experience; giving the next generation the opportunity to grow and learn from established farmers and experts through a combination of long-term internships, seminars and mentorship.

 Farms are closing at a worrying rate across Europe.
 While many young people are interested in farming, barriers such as access to land and pressure to produce more and more for less and less is threatening the future of small scale farming.

 BINGN aims to create a different paradigm than the one which tells us that the future is industrial, genetically modified and uniform.

 how we work

-Learning from teachers, farm-visits and fellow students in different locations across the Nordic countries.
+Learning from teachers, farm-visits and fellow students on the base farm and at different locations across the Nordic countries.

 Self-Reflection & Mentorship

 Self-directed learning through portfolio, daily logbook, frequent reflection sessions and mentoring.

 The first year of the BINGN Apprenticeship Program takes place in Norway on two nieghbouring farms, Fokhol Gård and Alm Østre, where the students live, work and learn together.